usc-isi-i2/kgtk/docs/transform/calc.md

 ## Overview

 This command performs calculations on one or more columns in a KGTK file.
 If no input filename is provided, the default is to read standard input.

+The output of a calculation can be written into an existing column or into a new column, which will be added after all existing columns.

 ## Usage